allenai/scifact/EVALUATION.md

 ## Sentence-level scoring

 An evidence sentence is _correctly predicted_ if (1) its from a relevant abstract, (2) the label of its abstract matches gold label, and (3) it is part of some gold evidence set, and (3) all other sentences in that same gold evidence set are _also_ among the predicted evidence sentences.

+For sentence-level scoring, **all predicted evidence sentences are counted** (unlike abstract evaluation).

 Precision and recall are defined as follows: